 - What are the next steps?
 After a distracted driving accident, the first step is to call the police.
 Next, you will want to take pictures of the damage to your car and the other driver’s car.
 You will also want to get the contact information of any witnesses.
 Once you have all of this information, you will want to contact your insurance company.

 - What are the chances of success?
 If you’ve been in an accident caused by a distracted driver, you may be wondering if you have a case.
 The answer depends on several factors, including the severity of the accident, the state in which it occurred, and the driver’s history.
 An experienced personal injury attorney will be able to evaluate your case and advise you on the best course of action.

 - What are the risks?
 Filing a distracted driving accident lawsuit can be a long and difficult process.
 You may have to deal with insurance companies, lawyers, and the court system.
 If you are not prepared, you may end up losing your case and receiving no compensation for your injuries.

 If You’ve Been Involved in a Distracted Driving Accident

-If you were in an accident involving distracted driving, the expert attorneys at Marc J. Shuman & Associates, LTD. can help.
+If you were in an accident involving distracted driving, as Chicago car accident lawyers, we can help.
 Our personal injury lawyers will explain your legal options and remedies if you or a loved one has been injured in an accident.
 Contact us today for a free consultation.